doublepi/chat-ui/README.md

   methods: {
     sendMessage (text) {
       if (text.length > 0) {
-        this.newMessagesCount = this.isChatOpen ? this.newMessagesCount : this.newMessagesCount + 1
         this.onMessageWasSent({ author: 'support', type: 'text', data: { text } })
       }
     },